An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Quadrature by recursive subdivision

 \subsection{Algorithm}

 Our algorithm proceeds with creating a division of $[-1,1]$ into subintervals, which corresponds to a division of $\Gamma$ into subpanels.

 For a target point $x$ with preimage $z$ such that $\Re z \in (-1,1)$, the first step is to create a subinterval centered on $\Re z$, with length set to satisfy both of the conditions \eqref{eq:near_eval_crit} and \eqref{eq:dt_max}.
 The centering ensures that the subpanels will not introduce new edges or quadrature nodes that are close enough to $z$ to degrade precision.
-If this initial subinterval has length $\Delta t_c$, then the preimage of $x$ in that local frame will be $z_c = \im b_c$, with $b_c=2 \Im z / \Delta t_c$ and \eqref{eq:bernstein_center} is applicable.